IndaPlus25/task-6-yea/README.md

 [assignments section of the course instructions](https://gits-15.sys.kth.se/inda-17/course-instructions#assignments).

 ### Homework
-Study sections 4.12 to 4.17 from the course textbook and be prepared to answer any of the exercises.
+Study sections: 4.12 to 4.17 (4.12 to 4.15 and 7.1 to 7.4 in 6th ed) from the
+course textbook and be prepared to answer any of the exercises.

 ### Github Task:
 You must complete the following exercises.
 Note that exercises that have